se-edu/learningresources/contents/uix/design-systems.md

 ## How to build a Design System

 There are paid solutions out there to help organizations build Design Systems.
-However, I am going to focus on how you can use open source tools to assist you in building your own Design System.
+However, there are open source tools to assist you in building your own Design System.

 They are [Storybook](https://github.com/storybooks/storybook) and [React Styleguidist](https://github.com/styleguidist/react-styleguidist).
 Here is a good [blog post](https://blog.hichroma.com/storybook-vs-styleguidist-2bd93d6dcc06) describing the difference between these tools and how they complement each other in setting up a Design System.